-- Set notation is crucial to mathematical discourse. - Basics: Union, intersection, power set - Functions: image, inverse image, composition - Relations: transitive closure, image - A set in higher-order logic is similar to a boolean-valued map: in other words, to a logical predicate. - The elements of a set must all have the same type!
+- Set notation is crucial to mathematical discourse. - Basics: Union, intersection, power set - Functions: image, inverse image, composition - Relations: transitive closure, image - Descriptions: picking elements of sets by their properties - A set in higher-order logic is similar to a boolean-valued map: in other words, to a logical predicate. - The elements of a set must all have the same type!